hartrusion/PhxNetMod/README.md

 hydraulic systems as it would be used in electronic circuits calculation.
 This is also addressed by a theory called **bond graphs**.

-**Please note: This is work in progess.
-It's propably not good code and only published to have easy access to it and disclose source code of my projects for security reasons.** I strongly believe that beeing able to disclose the full source and allow people to complile and build projects themselves is a proper way to prove that an application does not pose any risks.
+**Please note: This is work in process.
+It's probably not good code and only published to have easy access to it and disclose source code of my projects for security reasons.** I strongly believe that being able to disclose the full source and allow people to compile and build projects themselves is a proper way to prove that an application does not pose any risks.

 It was designed as the core of the chornobyl RBMK simulator project.